django-cms/django-cms/docs/advanced/templatetags.rst

-If you want to make your static placeholder to display on multiple sites sites (``django.contrib.sites``) you can add ``global`` to the templatetag to achieve this.
+If you want to make your static placeholder to display on multiple sites (``django.contrib.sites``) you can add ``global`` to the templatetag to achieve this.

 Example::